DogeSSBM/DogeBawx/README.md

 following conditions:

-	1:	This file (readme.txt) needs to be included, unmodified, easily visable, and in its entirety.
+	1:	This file (readme.txt) needs to be included, unmodified, easily visible, and in its entirety.

 	2:	This library is for non-commercial use only.